 Focus on Aphid Control

 The balsam twig aphid and Cinara aphid are very different types of pests.
 The BTA feeds on the developing shoots causing needle curl.
 Cinara aphids feed on trunks and branches, seldom damaging the tree, but causing a problem when they end up on the cut tree in the home.
+Both are really only a problem to worry about as trees near harvest size (see below).

 Cultural Controls